-In Cascade Mode, the loop operates as it does in Automatic Mode, with one important difference.
-The data source for the SP changes from its normal location at V+02 to using the control output value, V+05, from another loop.
+In Cascade Mode, the loop operates just as in Automatic Mode, with one important change.
+The data source for the SP changes from its normal location at V+02, using the control output value from another loop (the purpose of cascading loops is covered later in this chapter).
 So in Auto or Manual modes, the loop calculation uses the data at V+02.
-In Cascade Mode, the loop calculation reads the control output from another loop's parameter table, V+05.
+In Cascade Mode, the loop calculation reads the control output from another loop's parameter table.

-As pictured below, a loop can be changed from one mode to another, but cannot go from

-Manual Mode directly to Cascade, or vice versa.
+As pictured below, a loop change from one mode to another, but cannot go from Manual Mode to Cascade.
 This mode change is prohibited because a loop would be changing two data sources at the same time, and could cause a loss of control.

-Once the CPU is operating in the Run Mode, the normal operation of the PID loop controller is to read the loop data and perform calculations on each scan of the RLL program.
+When the CPU is operating in the Run Mode, the normal operation of the PID loop controller is to read the loop data and perform calculations on each scan of the RLL program.
 When the CPU is placed in the Program Mode, the RLL program halts operation and all PID loops are automatically put into the Manual Mode.
 The PID parameters can then be changed if desired.
 Similarly, by placing the CPU in the Run mode, the PID loops are returned to the operational mode which they were previously in, i.e., Manual, Automatic and Cascade.
 With this selection you automatically affect the modes by changing the CPU mode.